-- Option: Work with Prince George's County to lobby for special set aside of 9% credits using the Northern Virginia set aside s a model - Benefit: Production of more rental housing affordable to low-income households - Location: Throughout the County - Challenge: May be politically challenging to change state policy, Need buy-in and cooperation from PG County counterparts - Cost: Lobbying costs to state government, Estimated \$50,000 to \$100,000 annually - Recommendation: Partner with Prince George's County to lobby for regional set aside
+- Option: Work with Prince George's County to lobby for special set aside of 9% credits using the Northern Virginia set aside s a model - Benefit: Production of more rental housing affordable to low-income households - Location: Throughout the County - Challenge: May be politically challenging to change state policy, Need buy-in and cooperation from PG County counterparts - Cost: Lobbying costs to state government

+Recommendation: Partner with Prince George's County to lobby for regional set aside

-OTHER TOOLS LOCAL HOUSING VOUCHERS
+FINANCIAL TOOLS LOCAL HOUSING VOUCHERS

-- Option: Consider establishing a local housing voucher program, funded with dedicated resources.
+- Option: Consider expanding the local housing voucher program, funded with dedicated resources.
 Target subsidies at households that are most in need and/or are not being served by other programs.
 Give preference to seniors, disabled persons and low-income individuals with jobs in the County. - Benefit: Increase access to housing among lowest-income households - Location: Throughout the County - Challenge: Requires additional and on-going resources, Potential lack of units to take vouchers - Cost: Voucher program to 30% of AMI - \$21,000 to \$63,000 annually per unit in FH/B/WF - \$13,000 to \$22,000 annually per unit in Rt.
-29 - Recommendation: Fund pilot program of 10 vouchers
+29 - Recommendation: Fund additional 10 vouchers annually for 5 years